asyncze/md2website/demo_website/pages/index.md

 ## How to edit this page?

 1. Edit the `index.md` file in the `/pages` directory.
-2. *Commit and push your changes.*
+2. *Commit and push your changes!*

 ## How to create a new page?

 1. Create a new Markdown file in the `pages` directory.
-2. *Commit and push your changes.*
+2. *Commit and push your changes!*